rnlee0054/163.1Website/index.md

 _.exe -crop x y w h_

-Crops the image, starting the new top-left corner at coordinate (x,y) of the original image. w and h are the width and height size dimensions of the new image. x is [0,width-1] and y is [0,height-1]. w and h must be positive.
+Crops the image, starting the new top-left corner at coordinate (x,y) of the original image. _w_ and _h_ are the width and height size dimensions of the new image. _x_ is [0,width-1] and _y_ is [0,height-1]. _w_ and _h_ must be positive.

-Our program is able to take w and h values that are greater than the original image's width-x-1 and height-y-1; values greater than these will result in keeping as many pixels as there are remaining on the respective dimension.
+Our program is able to take _w_ and _h_ values that are greater than the original image's _width-x-1_ and _height-y-1_; values greater than these will result in keeping as many pixels as there are remaining on the respective dimension.
 A demonstration can be seen in the second example with the mandrill image, where the specified w=999 when the mandrill image is only 512 pixels wide.
 Because x=0 and w=999, the whole width of the image is preserved.

 values | original | crop
 --- | --- | ---